Need help?

 4. Copy the embed snippet if you want the slider on your own site.

-That is it.
-Ten seconds if your two images are ready to go.
+Ten seconds, if your two images are ready to go.

 Who actually uses a before and after slider